 We’d love to hear about your recent fishing experience.
 Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

-Prohibitions at Oregon’s marine reserves at Redfish Rocks and Otter Rock are in effect.
+Prohibitions at Oregon’s marine reserves at Cascade Head, Cape Perpetua, Redfish Rocks and Otter Rock are in effect.
 Fishing, crabbing, clamming, hunting and gathering seaweed are all prohibited.
 Beach walking, surfing, bird watching, diving and other non-extractive uses continue to be allowed.
 See complete details and a map of the boundaries of the reserves:

 Fishing is good for bottom fish when the weather allows.
 Many anglers report limits of lingcod.
-This is the time of year they get ready to spawn.
+Rockfish seem to be back on the bite too.
+Lingcod are in shallow water guarding nests this time of year.

 Fishing for groundfish is open at all depths through March 31, 2014.

-The marine fish daily bag limit is seven fish, of which no more than one may be a cabezon.
+The marine fish daily bag limit is seven fish.
 There are separate daily limits for lingcod (two) and flatfish other than Pacific halibut (25).

 Remember: yelloweye rockfish and canary rockfish may not be retained.